MCG-NJU/SportsMOT/competition.md

 ## Other Notifications

+- :four_leaf_clover: A rising tide lifts all boats.
+We highly recommend **submitting results to the leaderboard**.
 - There is no limit of the number of participants, and the entry is still open.
 - Currently, the results shown on the leaderboard are those *voluntarily submitted to it*.
   - Test results are private by default.
 And  HOTA is shown as the `Scores` of submissions.